A Level Results Day 2023 | What You Need to Know

 Remember results aren’t everything, you have plenty of options regardless of your results and you’ll receive lots of support along the way.

-A Level Results Day is Tuesday the 10th August 2021 in England and Wales.
-In previous years, Scotland A Level Results Day is normally earlier, however, this year it Scotland A Level Results Day is the 10th August too.
-The Scottish Qualifications Authority (SQA) publishes results online on the 10th which is also when students in Scotland will receive results by post.
+A Level Results Day is Thursday 17 August 2023 in England and Wales.
+Pupils in Scotland will receive A Level Results on the 8th August.
+The Scottish Qualifications Authority (SQA) publishes results online on the 9th which is also when students in Scotland will receive results by post.

 The time you are able to find out your exam results if you’re studying in England and Wales depends on your Sixth Form so always check beforehand.
 However, UCAS will update your UCAS Track account at around 8am though this may vary.